The Master of Engineering Leadership in Sustainable Process Engineering (MEL in SPE) is a program within the Faculty of Applied Science.

 The Faculty of Applied Science administers the Master of Engineering Leadership program.
 Please visit the MEL website (apscpp.ubc.ca/program/green-bio-products/) for further information and contact details.

-This program is delivered jointly between the Department of Chemical & Biological Engineering (within the Faculty of Applied Science) and the Faculty of Forestry.
+This program is delivered by the Department of Chemical & Biological Engineering (within the Faculty of Applied Science).

 The minimum admission requirement for students with degrees from North American institutions is an average of 76% (UBC-equivalency), calculated from senior-level coursework.
 An applicant with an average slightly less than 76% may be admitted if they have achieved 80% or higher in at least 12 credits (UBC-equivalency) of senior-level coursework in the prospective area of study.